-Costs associated with the mandatory testing of 6 deer herds in 2017 and 2018 provide realistic estimates for annual costs of the 15-year monitoring plan.
-Temporary personnel and CWD testing (enzyme-linked immunosorbent assay, or "ELISA") costs represent approximately 90% of the annual financial needs for mandatory testing; permanent staff time is not included.
-In 2018, lab testing fees increased by 20%, which was not factored into the 2018 budget projection.
-Furthermore, budget projections are built on an estimated submission rate, which is calculated from an anticipated compliance rate (proportion of successful hunters that submit a sample for CWD testing) and the anticipated harvest for each herd included in mandatory testing.
-Compliance rates are expected to increase over time as more hunters become aware of high prevalence in some herds and the mandatory testing efforts.
+Costs associated with the mandatory testing of six deer herds in 2017 and 2018 provide realistic estimates for annual costs of the 15-year monitoring plan.
+Temporary personnel and CWD testing (enzyme-linked immunosorbent assay, or "ELISA") costs represent approximately 90% of the annual financial needs for mandatory testing.
+However, in 2018, lab testing fees increased by 20%, which was not factored into the 2018 budget projection.
+Furthermore, budget projections are built on an estimated submission rate, which is calculated from an anticipated compliance rate (number of successful hunters that submit a sample for CWD testing) and the anticipated harvest for each herd included in mandatory testing.
+Compliance rates are expected to increase over time as more hunters become aware of high prevalence found in some herds.

-The cost of the 15-year monitoring plan for deer alone is projected to be \$175,000-\$200,000 per year.
+The annual cost of the 15-year monitoring plan is projected to be \$175,000-\$200,000.
 This includes mandatory testing of 6-8 herds each year.
 The maximum number of herds will be included in mandatory testing as finite resources allow.
-In addition, CPW may offer incentives to increase voluntary submissions in select herds, which is not factored into the projected annual cost.
 CPW will annually review the budget needs for mandatory testing that are commensurate with annual testing goals.
-If elk or moose are included in mandatory testing in the future, the projected annual monitoring costs will increase.

-TABLE 2: Tentative 15-year schedule for mandatory and incentivized CWD testing of deer, including a 5-year rotation for testing select herds already included in mandatory testing.
+Table 2: Fifteen-year schedule for mandatory and incentivized CWD testing of deer, including a five-year rotation for testing select herds already included in mandatory testing.
 Annual costs for mandatory testing would be approximately the same.
-The 5-year rotation will allow an evaluation of how CWD prevalence responds to prescribed management actions.
+The five-year rotation will allow an evaluation of how CWD prevalence responds to prescribed management actions.